The Coolest Ever Homemade Mary Poppins and Bert Couple Costume

 After handling my corset, the original threads that had been cut when I was cutting it down to size began to pull- separating the panels.
 I grabbed some red thread and stitched it to ensure it would hold together.
 I also sewed over the spot where I took the corset in- just to be safe.

-After all our pieces were primped to our likings, it was time to get dressed!
+After all our pieces were primped to our liking, it was time to get dressed in our Mary Poppins and Bert couple costume!
 Being a girl, I took a lot longer to get ready than Tanner did.
 I started with my hair.
 I gently pulled my side bangs over to one side and pinned them.
-I then twisted my hair tightly into a long oval shaped bun.
+Then, I twisted my hair tightly into a long oval shaped bun.
 I added a little bit of brown eye shadow to my hair along the rim of my face to make it look darker than it really is.

 Then I did my makeup.
 I did the basics: foundation, concealed (for the not so practically perfect spots on my face), eye shadow, mascara, bronzer, and eyeliner.
 Because Mary Poppins’ eyes are blue and mine are not, I added a small line of wet dark blue eye shadow under my eyes to give them a blue hue.
 I then used a lot of blush for rosy cheeks (…no warts).
 The final touch was the most rewarding- the bright red lipstick.
 As I applied the lipstick, I could almost feel myself becoming Mary Poppins.
 Then I put on my costume and I don’t think I have ever stood up straighter or talked as proper.
 I had done it- I was Mary Poppins.